-Some people believe that autistic people are unable to digest gluten and/or casein properly and that any undigested gluten and casein (in the form of harmful peptides) enter the central nervous system and damage the brain.
+Some people believe that people on the autism spectrum are unable to digest gluten and/or casein properly and that any undigested gluten and casein (in the form of harmful peptides) enter the central nervous system and damage the brain.

 The gluten-free, casein-free diet is designed to remove all gluten and/or casein, which is supposed to lead to improvements in areas such as IQ, communication and social skills.

 This glossary is designed to explain some of the jargon and gobbledygook used by some people when they talk about autism or research..